 LARGE CORPORATIONS produce because there is DEMAND FOR THEIR PRODUCTS • Microplastics have been found in human livers, kidneys, placentas • Underwater plants in WETLANDS are essential in trapping & storing harmful carbon, away from humans • BUYING long‑term‑use products (instead of disposable ones) protects the environment, helps reduce climate change, helps humans • Big difference in attitude: DOING LESS BAD vs DOING MORE GOOD

-THE LAND
+LAND

-THE PEOPLE
+PEOPLE

 THE FUNDAMENTALS